-As of December 31, 2021, the Company acquired preferential interest rate loan subsidized by the government of \$3,510,000 thousand, and the loan proceeds are used to fund qualifying capital expenditure.
-Such loans are due by September 2026, in five year from the first date of drawdown.
-Repayment will be made in monthly installments for the first two years and the principal will be repaid in equal monthly installments starting from the third year.
-Using the prevailing market interest rate at an equivalent loan rate of 0.9%, the fair value of the loan was estimated at \$3,460,518 thousand on initial recognition.
-The difference of \$49,482 thousand between the proceeds and the fair value of the loan was the benefit derived from the preferential interest rate loan and had been recognized as deferred revenue.
+As of December 31, 2022, the Company acquired preferential interest rate loan subsidized by the government of \$6,180,000 thousand, and the loan proceeds are used to fund qualifying capital expenditure.
+The loan is repayable over a period of five years from the date of the first drawdown to December 2027, where repayment of interest will be made in monthly installments for the first two years and the principal will be repaid in equal monthly installments starting from the third year.
+Using the prevailing market interest rate at an equivalent loan rate of 0.9%, 1,15%, 1.4% and 1.525%, respectively, the fair value of the loan was estimated at \$6,109,777 thousand on initial recognition.
+The difference of \$70,223 thousand between the proceeds and the fair value of the loan was the benefit derived from the preferential interest rate loan and had been recognized as deferred revenue.
 The revenue was offset against interest expense on a monthly basis over the loan period.
-The amount offset against interest expense was \$13,386 thousand and \$1,894 thousand for the years ended December 31, 2021 and 2020, respectively.
+The amount offset against interest expense was \$15,545 thousand and \$13,386 thousand for the years ended December 31, 2022 and 2021, respectively.

-Under bank loan agreements, the Company has to meet certain financial covenants and criteria.
-As of December 31, 2021, such financial covenants were not breached.
+Under the bank loan agreement, the Company has to meet certain financial covenants.
+As of December 31, 2022, such financial covenants were not breached.